Depression and anxiety: Exercise eases symptoms

 Exercise helps prevent and improve a number of health problems, including high blood pressure, diabetes and arthritis.
-Research on anxiety, depression and exercise shows that the psychological and physical benefits of exercise can also help reduce anxiety and improve mood.
+Research on depression, anxiety and exercise shows that the psychological and physical benefits of exercise can also help improve mood and reduce anxiety.

-The links between anxiety, depression and exercise aren't entirely clear — but working out and other forms of physical activity can definitely ease symptoms of anxiety or depression and make you feel better.
-Exercise may also help keep anxiety and depression from coming back once you're feeling better.
+The links between depression, anxiety and exercise aren't entirely clear — but working out and other forms of physical activity can definitely ease symptoms of depression or anxiety and make you feel better.
+Exercise may also help keep depression and anxiety from coming back once you're feeling better.

 How does exercise help depression and anxiety?

 Regular exercise may help ease depression and anxiety by:

 - Releasing feel-good endorphins, natural cannabis-like brain chemicals (endogenous cannabinoids) and other natural brain chemicals that can enhance your sense of well-being

 - Taking your mind off worries so you can get away from the cycle of negative thoughts that feed depression and anxiety